 Reactions to ‘coming out’

-You might want them to understand and grasp this important part of your life right away and give you support.
-However, you might also need to allow people time to express their own feelings.
-Try to be patient.
 You may need to explain things a few times.
 Just because you’ve said something once does not mean they have heard it.
-Later, they may be ready to ask questions, listen to answers and acknowledge their feelings.
+Later, they may be ready to ask questions, listen to answers and express their feelings to you.

-Have a look at the other information in this section and the helpful sites.
-For support, call, email or drop into BeLonG To, a support service for young people aged 14 to 23 years-old who are Lesbian, Gay, Bisexual or Transgender.
+Have a look at the other information in this section.
+For support, call, email or drop into BeLonG To, a support service for young people aged 14 to 23 years-old who are lesbian, gay, bisexual or transgender.